FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn max_depositable(asset: AssetId, sub_id: SubId) -> Option<u64>`
 Helper method for getting maximum depositable
-This function takes the asset's AssetId as an argument and returns the maximum amount of assets that can be deposited into the contract, for the given asset.
+This function takes the asset's AssetId and the sub_id of the sub vault as an argument and returns the maximum amount of assets that can be deposited into the contract, for the given asset.

 MUST return the maximum amount of assets that can be deposited into the contract, for the given asset.

 ### `fn max_withdrawable(asset: AssetId, sub_id: SubId) -> Option<u64>`
 Helper method for getting maximum withdrawable
-This function takes the asset's AssetId as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.
+This function takes the asset's AssetId and the sub_id of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.

 MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset.